Skip to main content

 • Telephony: Select Telephony under Voice connections for phone-based testing

-Test results will appear in the Runs section with enhanced data including transcripts and tool calls.
+Test results will appear in the Runs section with enhanced data including transcripts, tool calls, logs, and OTel traces.

 Enhanced Data in Cekura UI